 Throughout all of it, I kept thinking about the tradesmen I knew — family and close friends who run their own businesses.
 Brilliant at what they do, completely sorted on the tools side, but struggling with the business side of things.

-Jobs getting lost.
-No system for follow-ups.
-Annual service reminders that never went out.
-Quotes that were forgotten about.
-Invoices that weren't chased.
+Jobs were getting lost, follow-ups never happened, annual service reminders never went out, quotes were forgotten about and invoices weren't chased.
 One mate told me he'd probably lost thousands over the years just from jobs he'd said he'd get back to and never did — not out of laziness, just because there was nothing in place to remind him.

 These aren't people who lack drive.
 They're just running their business on memory and goodwill, which only stretches so far.